perfsonar/docs/pwa_api.rst

 Before you can start using the API, you need to obtain an access token.

-Login to your PWA server, and run something like following..
+Login to your PWA docker, and run something like following..

 .. code-block:: bash